|The Lungs (Cut-away View)|

 - Are getting treatment for cancer

-- Are using medications that may weaken the immune system such as steroids
+- Are using medications that may weaken the immune system, such as steroids

-- You have had a PCP infection before
+- Have a history of PCP infection

 - Shortness of breath